sdbuch/sdbuch.github.io/index.md

 <!-- TODO: Rewrite/Rebrand! -->
 I study the mathematics of representation learning from the perspective of signals and data.
-I'm interested in questions that span theory and practice &mdash; What structural properties of modern data play a role in the success or failure of deep learning?
-How can we design better deep architectures by exploiting these structures?
-I'm especially interested in applications to visual data.
+I'm interested in questions that span theory and practice &mdash; What structural properties of modern data underlie the successes of deep learning?
+How can we scale our models more effectively by exploiting this structure?
+I’m especially interested in transformers, and applications to text and visual data.

 ## Recent Highlights